 During the assessment the Certified FEP Auditor should therefore recognise innovation and provide flexibility for the implementation of GMP and GMP changes over time.
-The auditor should consider effort made by the property owner or farming enterprise manager to implement new practices and have regard for the timeframe that implementation of new practices may require (even if longer than is defined in the FEP).
+The auditor should consider effort made by the consent holder to implement new practices and have regard for the timeframe that implementation of new practices may require (even if longer than is defined in the FEP).

-4.5.10 Good Management Practice assessment
+4.5.12 Good Management Practice assessment